Emmely2008/Datastructures-Algorithms/second-hand-in/README.md

-The Algorithm or method I use to get to the solution
+### The Algorithm or method I use to get to the solution

-First I ask the tree for the node.
+1. First I ask the tree for the node.
 And ass it to print the question that is stored in the node data.

-the I use the following method that takes the answer "yes" or "no" and return the child (left or right node) that matches the answer.
+2. Then I use the following method that takes the answer "yes" or "no" and return the child (left or right node) that matches the answer.

-Then I iterate over this method until I reached the last question.
+3. Then I iterate over this method until I reached the last question where the node contains the answer about the student.

 ### Implementation in details